TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 The default LCD settings are full brightness and full blank or off.
 Change these by pressing the second Pad on the right (blue) and then press [NXT]4x (four times), then press [*Cm]2x - when *bb* shows in info bar at bottom press [678] key once, press [ADD] then [EXE].
 The LCD Brightness is then set to 25 percent.
-Do then same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.
+Do the same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.

+Also note that the LCD timeout is set for 5 minutes (change with *tb*n).
+After that it will either blank or dim depending on the setting *db*n.
+When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore the LCD to its selected brightness.

+Linked macros are not saved by default (but restoring saved linked-macro configuration is always on).
+To turn it on (and off) execute *lr* command via the KeyBrd on the Cfg Page.
+When on it slows the response when pressing the [Cfg] and [Sav] key - it may be acceptable to turn the links save off (*lr*) once links have been programmed.
 ```

 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.